machinekeepslearning/pycustomnets/README.md

 This project is also a package which can be downloaded through pip (It doesn't work yet, will be fixed soon maybe)

 Right now this project has:
--Activation functions
+Activation functions
   - Leaky Relu ("lrelu")
   - Relu ("relu")
   - Sigmoid ("sigmoid")
-  - Softmax ("softmax" but this is not yet implemented in the class) -Error Functions
+  - Softmax ("softmax" but this is not yet implemented in the class) Error Functions
-  - Mean Squared Error (cannot be modified for now) -Optimization algorithms
+  - Mean Squared Error (cannot be modified for now) Optimization algorithms
   - Stochastic Gradient Descent ("sgd")
   - ADAM ("adam")